 1999

 The Xilam logo, at first glance, appears simple, but it contains a wealth of symbolism and the spirit of the time it was created.
-The bright red “X”—as if painted with a single confident brushstroke—conveys a sense of energy and movement, reflecting the dynamism and originality of the animation projects produced by the company.
+The bright red “X,” as if painted with a single confident brushstroke, conveys energy and movement, reflecting the dynamism and originality of the company’s animation projects.
 This letter looks like it was drawn quickly, yet with clear confidence in every stroke, as if the creator knew exactly what they were doing.
 This feeling of spontaneity and creativity was characteristic of Xilam during its early days when the company was just beginning to carve out its niche in the animation industry.

 The font “ilam” appears calmer and contrasts with the bold “X.” This combination highlights the company’s drive for experimentation while producing polished, well-thought-out works.
 During those times, Xilam boldly took risks and experimented with formats and styles, a daring approach reflected in their productions.
-The silver color of the font symbolizes reliability and professionalism, qualities that are crucial for a company aiming to stand out against competitors.
+The silver color of the font symbolizes reliability and professionalism, qualities crucial for a company aiming to stand out from competitors.

 This logo is more than just a set of letters; it’s a visual representation of the company’s philosophy: a blend of innovative approaches with respect for animation traditions.
-Every detail of the emblem speaks to the company’s fearlessness in being bold, standing out, challenging conventional standards, and creating something new and memorable.
+Every detail of the emblem speaks to the company’s fearlessness: it’s bold, stands out, challenges conventional standards, and creates something new and memorable.

 1999 – 2000